netia1128/netia1128/README.md

 ### Hi there 👋 I'm Netia!

-I'm a budding software engineer with a experience as both a business analyst and data analyst.
+I'm a budding software engineer with experience as both a business analyst and data analyst.

 ### Technologies I Use